-In 2017, some major changes have started happening to Mexican license plates.
+In 2017, some major changes happened to the design of Mexican license plates.

-They have been simplfied and standardized, and many of the states are now switching their designs to confirm to the new standards.
+They were simplfied and standardized, and all of the states were required to change their plate designs to confirm to the new standards.

-The new "rules" for Mexican plates are outlined in a document from the SCT - Secretary for Communications and Transport - the standard is published every few years in the DOF (Diario Oficial de la Federacion) - a Mexican government document which is produced on a daily basis.
-Periodically, there are sections in the DOF documents which outline the new plate numbers (that's where I get my information on numbering) and it also contains lots of information about the plates themselves - how they're made, sizes of letters, spacing, thickness, and other technical data.
+The new "rules" for Mexican plates are outlined in a document from the SCT - Secretary for Communications and Transport - the standard is published every few years in the DOF (Diario Oficial de la Federacion) - a Mexican government document.
+Periodically, there are sections in the DOF documents which outline the new plate numbers (that's where I get my information on numbering) and it also contains information about the plate specifications - how they're made, sizes of letters and numbers, spacing, thickness, and other technical data.

 In the June 2016 version of this document, there is a new specification about how the plates should look ... what elements can go in what places, where graphics can be, and more importantly, where they CAN'T be.
-And now, as of February 2017, several states have changed their current bases, or created completely new bases, to comply with this new standard.
+Starting in late 2016 and early 2017, several states have changed their current bases, or created completely new bases, to comply with the new standard.